hansamaligamage/fncsvdatastore-ts/README.md

-# An HTTP trigger written in Typescript to process a CSV file and store data into CosmosDB using Table API
+# A HTTP trigger written in Typescript to process a CSV file and store data into CosmosDB using Table API

 This is a http trigger function written in Typescript in Visual Studio Code.
 It processes a csv file and store the data on Cosmos DB Table API